Let's Get Started! Fill out your details and let our team assist

 03Formal Engagement

-Once you approve the proposed approach, we formalize our engagement by outlining the scope of work, timelines, and fees.
+Once you approve the proposed approach, we formalise our engagement by outlining the scope of work, timelines, and fees.
 This step ensures transparency and gives you confidence that your matter is in expert hands.

 04Negotiation & Representation